5 Top Networking Trends (2023 & 2024)

 Traditional WAN uses multiprotocol label switching (MPLS) to make data and applications available among distributed sites.

-However, this approach doesn’t work well with today’s cloud-centric IT world.
+However, this approach doesn’t work well in today’s cloud-centric IT world.

 Both security and user experience are compromised by large amounts of traffic.